AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 ## Connect Tag property to AEM

-Discover how to link the recently created tag property to AEM through Adobe IMS and Adobe Launch Configuration in AEM.
-When an AEM as a Cloud Service environment is established, several Adobe IMS Technical Account configurations are automatically generated, including Adobe Launch.
+Discover how to link the recently created tag property to AEM through Adobe IMS and tags in Adobe Experience Platform Configuration in AEM.
+When an AEM as a Cloud Service environment is established, several Adobe IMS Technical Account configurations are automatically generated, including tags.
 However, for AEM 6.5 version, you must configure one manually.

-After linking the tag property, the WKND site is able to load the tag property's JavaScript library onto the web pages using the Adobe Launch cloud service configuration.
+After linking the tag property, the WKND site is able to load the tag property's JavaScript library onto the web pages using the tags in Adobe Experience Platform cloud service configuration.

 ### Verify Tag property loading on WKND